-The PCBs included in this core indicator report are the 7 PCB congeners that have been monitored since the beginning of the HELCOM and OSPARCOM monitoring programmes, carefully selected mainly by ICES working groups due to their relatively uncomplicated identification and quantification in gas chromatograms and as they usually contribute a very high proportion of the total PCB content in environmental samples.
+The non-dl-PCBs included in this core indicator report are essentially the 7 PCB congeners (with exception for CB-118 that is included in the dioxin like-PCBs) that have been monitored since the beginning of the HELCOM and OSPARCOM monitoring programmes.
+These PCBs are carefully selected mainly by ICES working groups due to their relatively uncomplicated identification and quantification in gas chromatograms and as they usually contribute a very high proportion of the total PCB content in environmental samples.
 These are the 'ICES 7': CB-28, CB-52, CB-101, CB-118, CB-138, CB-153 and CB-180.